icerpc/icerpc-docs/pages/docs/slice/index.md

 The Slice compiler takes Slice definitions as inputs and generates code in the target programming language.
 Your client and server applications use the generated code to communicate using the operations and types defined in the Slice definitions.

-The Slice language mapping, define how the different Slice language constructions are represented in a programming language.
+The Slice language mapping defines how the different Slice language constructions are represented in a programming language.
 The Slice encoding defines how these constructions are encoded into a stream of bytes that can be sent over the network.